 India rejects Chinese foreign minister’s remarks on Kashmir at OIC meeting

-Wang made the comments while speaking at the opening ceremony of a meeting of the council of foreign ministers of the Organisation of Islamic Cooperation (OIC) hosted by Pakistan on Tuesday.
-Several leaders, including Pakistan Prime Minister Imran Khan, expressed concern over the situation in Jammu and Kashmir and Wang endorsed their views.
+Wang made the comments while speaking at the opening ceremony of a meeting of the council of the foreign ministers of the Organisation of Islamic Cooperation (OIC), hosted by Pakistan on Tuesday.
+Several leaders, including Pakistan Prime Minister Imran Khan, expressed concern over the situation in Jammu and Kashmir, and Wang endorsed their views.

-“We reject the uncalled reference to India by the Chinese foreign minister Wang Yi during his speech at the opening ceremony,” external affairs ministry spokesperson Arindam Bagchi said.
+“We reject the uncalled reference to India by the Chinese foreign minister Wang Yi during his speech at the opening ceremony,” external affairs ministry spokesperson Arindam Bagchi said on Wednesday.

-“Matters related to the union territory of Jammu & Kashmir are entirely the internal affairs of India.
-Other countries including China have no locus standi to comment.
-They should note that India refrains from public judgement of their internal issues,” he added.
+“Matters related to the union territory of Jammu & Kashmir is entirely the internal affairs of India.
+Other countries, including China, have no locus standi to comment.
+They should note that India refrains from the public judgement of their internal issues,” he added.

 The Chinese side has proposed a visit to India by Wang as part of his ongoing trip to the region.
 Wang is scheduled to be in Nepal during March 25-27.
-However, the Chinese and Indian sides have not made any official announcement regarding a visit to New Delhi.
+However, the Chinese and Indian sides have not made any official announcement regarding his visit.

 While addressing the OIC meeting, the Pakistan prime minister accused India and Israel of committing “war crimes” in Kashmir and Palestine with impunity because Muslim countries had not effectively taken up these issues.
 “We have failed both the Palestinians and the people of Kashmir,” Khan said.